Quarry miner turned Galaxy casino boss doubles down on Macau

 "I feel this is not rocket science.
 This is about understanding who your customer is," Lui told Reuters in Galaxy Macau's Macallan whisky bar, where patrons sit under stag-antler chandeliers and a fireplace illuminates the lounge.

-"We felt the customers in Macau would want something very different (from the Vegas model)," said the bespectacled Lui, dressed in a slate-colored suit.
+"We felt the customers in Macau would want something very different (from the Vegas model)," said the bespectacled Lui, dressed in a slate-coloured suit.

 Being Chinese has helped Galaxy better understand the preferences of Chinese customers compared with foreign rivals, Lui said, citing as an example stocking some rooms with a hot pot and instant noodles rather than a coffee machine.